Huegoxaga/notes/finance/related-concepts.md

 - There is no necessity to follow any commonly defined accounting principles.
 The principles and systems used are entirely at the discretion of the organization
   - The accounting principles from `IASB` and `FASB` only apply to financial accounting
 - The internal managerial accounting reports are useful to make the decisions that affect the organization’s daily operations
+- It focuses on the relevance while financial accounting focuses on reliance

+### Definition of Costs

+- Cost object - it is anything in which a cost can be captured
+  - Assignment - the act of applying the cost to the cost object
+    - Tracing - A way to assign cost directly
+    - Allocation - Any assignment that can't be done by tracing
+- Cost Driver - the conditions that will affect the cost
+  - The allocation requires a cost driver

+#### Common Types of Costs

+- Unit Variable Cost (`UVC`) - A fixed unit cost
+- Total Variable Cost (`TVC`) - The variable total cost calculated from the UVC
+- Total Fixed Cost (`TFC`) - A fixed total cost
+- Unit Fixed Cost (`UFC`) - A variable unit cost calculated from the TFC, the average unit cost
+- Direct materials (`DM`): These are materials that end up in the final product.
+E.g. wood, glass, iron, plastic.
+- Direct labour (`DL`) - also known as touch labour...the labour that produces the product.
+  Usually paid per hour or per unit produced.
+Usually, assembly line workers.
+Idle Time vs Overtime Complication covered later.
+- Variable Manufacturing Overhead (`VMOH`) - these are indirect costs that are not part of the final product or cannot be economically traced to it e.g. electricity, utilities, indirect labour (see overtime and idle time discussion later), indirect material (e.g. glue, paint, nails, lubrication for machine, cleaning supplies)
+- Fixed Manufacturing Overhead (`FMOH`) - these are fixed and do not vary based on level of activity e.g. rent, property taxes, insurance, manufacturing or production supervisor salaries; deprecation on production equipment, etc.
+- Variable Selling and Admin costs (`VS&A`) - e.g. sales commissions, packaging, delivery
+- Fixed Selling and Admin costs (`FS&A`) - e.g. advertising, sales supervisor salaries, and rent insurance and property taxes for the selling function or their portion
+- Average cost (or Unit Cost) = `Total Cost / Total Units = [TFC + TVC] / Total Units = UVC + UFC`
+- Manufacturing Overhead (`MOH`) - equals `VMOH + FMOH`
+- Prime Cost or Direct Manufacturing Cost - equals `DM used + DL`
+- Conversion Cost - equals `DL + MOH` or `DL + VMOH + FMOH`
+- Total Manufacturing Cost - equals `DM + DL + MOH` or `DM + DL + VMOH + FMOH`

+#### Categorization of Costs

+- Behaviour - Variable/Fixed
+  - Variable costs are `TVC`, `UFC`, `DM`, `DL`, `VMOH`, `VS&A`
+  - Fixed costs are `UVC`, `TFC`, `FS&A`, `FMOH`
+  - Sometimes a cost can be mixed, it has both variable and fixed components in the cost
+- Traceability - Direct/Indirect
+  - When a cost has a known unit cost and it is traceable is is a direct (prime) cost.
+Otherwise it is an indirect cost
+  - Direct costs are `DM`, `DL`
+  - Indirect costs are `VMOH`, `FMOH`, `VS&A`, `FS&A`
+  - Manufacturing overhead is an indirect cost and it can't be traced directly by the unit number produced, they include:
+    - Materials used to support the production process like lubricants
+    - Wages paid to employees who are not directly involved in production like maintenance workers or security guards
+  - For direct labour cost when there is:
+    - Idle time
+      - If it is the fault of the company, then it's a indirect labour cost
+      - If it's the fault of the client, then it's a direct labour cost
+    - Overtime
+      - Total overtime pay rate = Regular pay rate + Overtime pay rate
+      - If it is the fault of the company: Regular rate portion is direct Labour, overtime rate is indirect labour
+      - If it's the fault of the client, then it's a direct labour cost
+    - When both idle and overtime happens - Idle time is penalized first for the OT Rate becuase idle is usually the cause of overtime
+  - Traceability can be changed based on the cost object
+    - For the factory the janitor is direct
+    - For the prodect the janitor is indirect
+  - Traceability can be changed depends on materiality
+    - Some unit cost can be defined but it is just too small and the owner doesn't bother to trace it.
+Instead a total indirect cost is evaluated
+- Function - Product/Period
+  - Product cost - anythine related to make the product
+    - These costs go into the balance sheet as inventory, after shipment the cost of good sold is transferred into income statement as expenses
+    - They are `DM`, `DL`, `VMOH`, `FMOH`
+  - Period cost - the costs including all selling and administrative costs
+    - These costs go directly into income statement as expenses
+    - They are `VS&A`, `FS&A`

+### Costs in Reports

+- Cost vs Expense - Cost is an asset on balance sheet, expense reduces net income in income statements

+#### Costs in Balance Sheet

+- Costs consists of three accounts in the inventory section of the balance sheet
+- Raw Materials (`RM`) - Unprocessed goods, this account is managed by the purchase department
+  - `Beginning Balance + Purchase of RM – Ending Balance = RM Used`
+  - `RM` is blend of `DM` (Direct Material) + `IM` (Indirect Material)
+    - `IM` is not calculated here
+- Work in Progress (`WIP`) - Goods that is under processes, this account is managed by the factory
+  - `Beginning Balance + DM used + DL + MOH – Ending Balance = Cost of Goods Manufactured (COGM)`
+  - `Ending Balance - Beginning Balance = Change in WIP`, so `COGM = DM used + DL + MOH – Change in WIP`
+  - Keep in mind that `DM Used` comes from the `RM` account
+  - `IM used` from the `RM` account is part of the `MOH` in the `WIP` account.
+- Finished Goods (`FG`) - Goods that is ready to be shipped, this account is managed by the marketing department
+  - `Beginning Balance + COGM – Ending Balance = Cost of Goods Sold (COGS)`
+  - `Ending Balance - Beginning Balance = Change in Finished Goods Inventory`, so `COGS = COGM - Change in FG`
+  - `COGM` from `WIP` comes into `FG`
+  - `Cost of goods available for sale (COGAS) = Beginning Balance of Finished Goods + COGM`

+#### Expenses in Income Statement

+- When shipped the total costs will be shown as `COGS` in the income statement
+  - `Gross Profit` or `Gross Margin` (`GM`) equals `Sales Revenue - COGS`
+  - `Operating Income (OI) = GM – Period (or Selling & Advertisement) Expenses`
+    - Income Tax is calculated based on the `Operating Income`